aabbtree77/aabbtree77.github.io/about/about.md

 ## [Repairing Paper Guillotine (Embedded C)](https://github.com/aabbtree77/adast)

-Vilnius, 2020 - 2024
+Vilnius, 2020 - 2024.

 A joint work with Saulius Rakauskas (Infovega).
 We have been maintaining a real factory machine since February 2020 up to now (February 2024).
-I have been writing a microcontroller code in C (avr-gcc).
+I wrote a complete working microcontroller code in C (avr-gcc) from scratch.

 <br>